 18 Necessities I NEVER Buy at the Store Anymore (And What I Do Instead)

-The moment I began realizing and taking responsibility for the knowledge I had, was the moment I began making DRASTIC changes in what my husband and I use in our home.
+The moment I began realizing the effects of commercial foods and products and began taking responsibility for the knowledge I had, was the moment I began making DRASTIC changes in what my husband and I use in our home.
 It's been a process of decades, I would say.
-And it's never too late for you to start!
+And it's never too late for you to start too!

 So now, here is a small list (and I know it's not even comprehensive--I'm sure there are some things I left out) of things we NEVER buy at the store, along with a short list of "sometimes" things.
 These are all things YOU CAN make too!
 They are EASY, CHEAP, and WAY BETTER for your family!

-NOTE: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you!
-Thank you so much for helping support Healing Harvest Homestead!
-Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase I may receive a small commission at no extra cost to you.

 Things I NEVER Buy at the Store Any More